 - 6.1 Section 6(3) (b) of the Act states that in preparing this statement of policy the Board must consult the following: - - Midlothian Local Licensing Forum; - if the membership of the Forum is not representative of all of the various membership categories, such persons as appear to the Board to be representative of the underrepresented categories; - the relevant Health Board; and - such other persons as the Board thinks appropriate. - 6.2 The Board has consulted widely on this statement of policy in fulfilment of the requirements of section 6(3)(b).
-The consultation took place from April to June 2018.
+As at 2023, the Licensing Forum was in abeyance so the Board consulted other parties to compensate for any lack of representation.
 A list of the parties consulted is contained in Appendix 1 to this policy statement.
 In finalising this policy statement, appropriate weight has been given to the views of those who responded to the consultation.